G. Gangadharan Nair

-G. Gangadharan Nair (born October 2, 1946) is a Sanskrit scholar and a pioneer in the field of spoken Sanskrit.
+G. Gangadharan Nair (born October 2, 1945) is a Sanskrit scholar and a pioneer in the field of spoken Sanskrit.
 He has a PhD in Sanskrit grammar and Master of Arts degrees in Russian and Sanskrit.
 He has taught in Sanskrit colleges and universities.
 He was the research guide of Fathima Beevi, "the first Muslim lady to get her PhD in Vedanta (the supreme branch of Hindu philosophy)".

 Early life and education

-G. Gangadharan Nair was born on October 2, 1946 at Vazhoor, Kerala as son of V. K. Gopala Pillai, a freedom fighter and a scholar of Sanskrit and indigenous medicine.
+Nair was born on October 2, 1946, at Vazhoor, Kerala as son of V. K. Gopala Pillai, a freedom fighter and a scholar of Sanskrit and indigenous medicine.
 He had his traditional education of Sanskrit Grammar from Swami Vidyananda Tirthapada, grand disciple of Chattampi Swamikal.
 He had Oriental and Western type of Sanskrit education, especially of Sanskrit Grammar and linguistics in the Government Sanskrit College, Thiruvananthapuram and the University of Kerala.
 At the same time, he received Master of Arts degree in Russian language and literature from the Department of Russian, University of Kerala.
 He studied under M. H. Shastri(whom he later succeeded in the Government Sanskrit College, Trivandrum).
 He obtained his PhD degree for his thesis on the Unadi Sutras, Ancient Indian etymological treatise under the guidance of V. Venkatasubramania Iyer and R. Karunakaran.